hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 * It will give the user a direct comparison of different Amherst communities.
 For example, parking, location, safety, school District, and Maintenance.
 It will help users pick the best community for them.
 ---

+**Data Model**

+Our web page has six major components: User Profiles.

+*  User profiles contains and shows user's personal information, each user has the unique user id.
+Also they can have other infomation that they want to store.

 # Representation of APIs
 [APInterface List .pdf](https://github.com/326-queue/project/files/8491579/APInterface.List.pdf)
 ![APInterface List ](https://user-images.githubusercontent.com/73546677/163459205-c8278c33-81e1-4bc7-8d6b-cba4d572c75f.JPG)